-Ms C did not qualify as a restricted investor.
-Ms C's assets were a sum of around £31,000 she had accumulated through saving and a recently received inheritance.
-She was investing around a third of that here.
-I also think it unlikely she was aware the bonds had significant risk associated with them.
-She had not made investments in similar products in the last 30 months.
-I am satisfied there is sufficient evidence to make a finding Ms C was unlikely to be aware of the significant risk associated with the bonds, as Ms C has told us that she had no investment experience and "only had a small amount of savings in a high street building society and some Premium Bonds".
+Ms A did not qualify as a restricted investor.
+Ms A's assets at the time were a sum of around £30,000 she had saved that was held in cash ISAs.
+She was investing around two thirds of that here.
+She'd also not made investments in similar products in the last 30 months.
+Ms A has told us that she had no investment experience and had only invested in bank accounts and cash ISAs previously and so I'm satisfied there is sufficient evidence to make a finding Ms A was unlikely to be aware of the significant risk associated with the bonds.

-I note Gallium's view is that Ms C nonetheless gave the statement, confirmation and declaration, that it is not credible to say she would have completely disregarded the detail of these, and that it was reasonable for it to rely on them.
+I note Gallium's view is that Ms A nonetheless gave the statement, confirmation and declaration, that it is not credible to say she would have completely disregarded the detail of these, and that it was reasonable for it to rely on them.

-I acknowledge that the statement, confirmation and declaration did largely mirror what is set out in 4.7.10R and so Ms C did state, confirm and declare something which was not accurate.
-However, I am of the view it is unlikely Ms C knowingly gave a false statement.
-The money invested was significant to her - it was a third of all her savings - and she had limited liquid assets otherwise.
-So, I think it unlikely that she had regard to the full detail of the statement, confirmation and declaration and chose to proceed having understood them in full.
+I acknowledge that the statement, confirmation and declaration did largely mirror what is set out in 4.7.10R and Ms A did state, confirm and declare her adherence to it.
+However, I think it unlikely that she had regard to the full detail of the statement, confirmation and declaration and chose to proceed having understood them in full.
 I think it instead likely that she did not consider the detail of what she was being asked to agree to as she understood it to be an "everyday" i.e. ordinary, typical or usual category, to which "anyone" could belong.
 And, as mentioned above, I think BG Ltd should have been aware this was a possible consequence of it changing the wording required by the FCA's rules.